Taito (kanji)

 Taito, daito, or otodo (𱁬/) is a kokuji (kanji character invented in Japan) written with 84 strokes, and thus the most graphically complex CJK character—collectively referring to Chinese characters and derivatives used in the written Chinese, Japanese, and Korean languages.
-This rare and complex character graphically places the 36-stroke tai 䨺 (with tripled 雲 "cloud"), meaning "cloudy", above the 48-stroke tō 龘 (tripled 龍 "dragon"), meaning "appearance of a dragon in flight".
+This rare and complex character graphically places the 36-stroke 䨺 (tai, with tripled 雲 'cloud'), meaning 'cloudy', above the 48-stroke 龘 (tō, tripled 龍 'dragon'), meaning 'appearance of a dragon in flight'.

 Composition

 The Chinese character components for taito are both compound ideographs created by reduplicating a common character, namely the 12-stroke Japanese kumo or Chinese yún 雲 "cloud" (with the "rain radical" 雨 and un or yún 云 phonetic), and the 16-stroke "dragon radical" Japanese ryū or Chinese lóng 龍.
-The 雲 "cloud" character is tripled into 36-stroke tai or duì 䨺 "cloudy" and quadrupled into 48-stroke dō or nóng 𩇔 "widely cloudy"; the 龍 "dragon" character is interchangeably doubled or tripled into 32- or 48-stroke tō or dá 龖 or 龘 "appearance of a dragon in flight" and quadrupled into 64-stroke tō or zhé 𪚥 "chattering; be garrulous".
+The 雲 "cloud" character is tripled into 36-stroke tai or duì 䨺 "cloudy" and quadrupled into 48-stroke dō or nóng 𩇔 "widely cloudy"; the 龍 "dragon" character is interchangeably doubled or tripled into 32- or 48-stroke tō or dá 龖 or 龘 "appearance of a dragon in flight" and quadrupled into 64-stroke tetsu or techi in Japanese and zhé in Chinese 𪚥 "chattering; be garrulous".

 The taito, daito, or otodo character has two graphic variants (see images), the principal difference being the placement of the first dragon character.
 In version 1 (read either daito or otodo), the first dragon is written between the second and third cloud characters, starting at the 25th stroke.
 In version 2 (read taito), the first dragon is written after the third cloud character, starting at the 37th stroke.